This Day In Music: September 15

 September 15, 1986 ~ George Virden Watsky, mononymously known as alternative hip-hop, slam poetry rapper, singer, songwriter Watsky, born in San Francisco, California, USA ~ Best known for his 2011 viral video Pale Kid Raps Fast, featuring his trademark chopping style.
 Has recorded over half a dozen albums, starting with the eponymous Watsky released in 2011.
 In 2020 Watsky set the Guinness World Record for longest rapping marathon, rapping for 33 hours 33 minutes and 19 seconds

 September 15, 1983 ~ John Maurice Hartman, commonly known as jazz singer, pianist Johnny Hartman passed away ~ Critically acclaimed, admired by peers, never widely known.
 Fresh out of the US Army, Hartman won a singing contest awarding him a one-week engagement with Hines.
 Hines hired him for a year.
 Dizzy Gillespie snatched Hartman when the Hines orchestra broke up, and he sang with Dizzy for about a year.
 He briefly teamed up with pianist Erroll Garner before going solo in 1950.
 In 1955 he released his first solo album, Songs From The Heart, followed by a handful more, all on small labels and to little commercial succes.
 In 1963 John Coltrane asked Hartman to do a collaboration album.
 The result, Johnny Coltrane & Johnny Hartman, is widely considered a classic.
 Despite the attention, a label move and teaming up with famed producer Bob Thiele, Hartman failed to reach a wider audience.
 He continued to perform and record up to his death, mostly on smaller labels.
 Hartman did receive a Grammy-nomination for Best Male Jazz Vocalist following his LP Once In Every Life.
-Four of the tracks would later be included on the The Bridges Of Madison County, which would introduce the late Hartman to a younger generation ~ Hartman was born in 1923
+Four of the tracks would later be included on the soundtrack to The Bridges Of Madison County, introducing the late Hartman to a younger generation ~ Hartman was born in 1923

 September 15, 1983 ~ William Correa, commonly known as jazz percussionist Willie Bobo passed away ~ Played with Mongo Santamaria, George Shearing, Cal Tjader, Carlos Santana, Nat Adderley, Dorothy Ashby, Bob Brookmeyer, Eddie Lockjaw Davis, Miles Davis, Victor Feldman, José Feliciano, Benny Golson, Dexter Gordon, Grant Green, Chico Hamilton, Slide Hampton, Herbie Hancock, Eddie Harris, Bobby Hutcherson, Herbie Mann, Les McCann, Gary McFarland, Buddy Miles, Wes Montgomery, Oliver Nelson, Dave Pike, Tito Puente, Ike Quebec, Terry Reid, Dannie Richmond, Charlie Rouse, AK Salim, Doc Severinsen, Sonny Stitt, Gábor Szabó, Clark Terry, and with Don Wilkersen ~ Correa was born in 1934

-September 15, 1980 ~ Modal jazz, cool jazz, post-bop pianist Bill Evans, full name William John Evans, passed away in New York, New York, USA ~ Classically trained, influenced by Claude Debussy and Maurice Ravel.
-Noted for his technical ability and sense of harmony.
-As a leader especially acclaimed for the early 1960s albums Portrait In Jazz, Explorations, and Sunday At The Village Vanguard.
-Revered sideman, appearing on albums by Charles Mingus, Jimmy Knepper, Chet Baker, Miles Davis (Kind Of Blue), Art Farmer, Tony Scott, Bob Brookmeyer, Cannonball Adderley, Oliver Nelson (The Blues And The Abstract Truth), Benny Golson, and Freddie Hubbard ~ Evans was born in 1929
+September 15, 1980 ~ Jazz pianist Bill Evans, full name William John Evans, passed away in New York, New York, USA ~ Classically trained, influenced by Claude Debussy and Maurice Ravel, Evans was noted most for his technical ability and sense of harmony.
+As a leader, Evans is especially acclaimed for the early-1960s albums Portrait In Jazz, Explorations, and Sunday At The Village Vanguard.
+A revered sideman, Evans has also appeared on landmark albums by Charles Mingus, Jimmy Knepper, Chet Baker, Miles Davis (Kind Of Blue), Art Farmer, Tony Scott, Bob Brookmeyer, Cannonball Adderley, Oliver Nelson (The Blues And The Abstract Truth), Benny Golson, and Freddie Hubbard ~ Evans was born in 1929

 September 15, 1980 ~ Sertanejo singer Fernando Fakri de Assis born in São Paulo, Brazil ~ Known as the “Soracaba” in Fernando & Soracaba, a duo he formed with Fernando Zorzanello Bonifácio.
 Active since the mid-2000s the duo enjoys popularity in their native Brazil and is known for songs such as Paga Pau, Madri, Férias Em Salvador, É Tenso, , and Bobeia Pra Ver